 The best precaution is to condition your pet.
 He should listen to you, not pick up anything from strangers or the ground.
 If he does have something in his mouth, he must put it down on command.
 This training is not very easy!

 From an animal psychological point of view, finding food is a process that your dog perceives as a reward.
-But once the training is successfully completed, it is the best protection for both man and animal.
-Sf it should happen, don't lose time and go to the vet immediately!
+But once the training has been successfully completed, it is the best protection for both man and animal.
+Sould it happen, do not lose time and immediately go to the vet.